 We have talked about fast muscle hypertrophy and the factors that affect how fast you can gain muscle mass.
 Another vital muscle hypertrophy tool is a balanced and protein-rich diet.

 We know that pre-workouts and meal plans may not taste the best.
 Not everyone is an excellent cook to keep up with the taste palette demands.
-Eventually, you start missing the good old delicious junk food.
+Eventually, you miss the good old delicious junk food.
 It can lead you to cheat days, which isn’t ideal.

-So to help you stay compliant with your diet plans, we’ve enlisted a few healthy yet delicious food items that you can use with your diet.
+So helping you stay compliant with your diet plans, we’ve enlisted a few healthy yet delicious food items that you can use with your diet.

 1. Blueberries and Bananas